andis-sprinkis/snippet/sh_pr_print_newline_lines_txt_block_as_columns.md

-# Printing newline character line-delimited blocks of text as columns in Shell
+# Printing blocks of newline character delimited lines of text as columns in Shell

 ```sh
 a="AAA